edoardottt/MSc-CyberSecurity-Sapienza/Distributed-Systems/README.md

 Algorithms will be presented in a formal, abstract, and modular way.
 At the end of the course, the student is expected to be able to design fault-tolerant distributed algorithms, and to provide formal and convincing arguments on their correctness.

-The [theory.pdf](https://github.com/edoardottt/MSc-CyberSecurity-Sapienza/blob/main/Distributed-Systems/theory.pdf) is intended to recap the most important theory sections of the course, but it's not complete, sufficient for the exam and it could contain errors.
+The [theory.pdf](https://github.com/edoardottt/MSc-CyberSecurity-Sapienza/blob/main/Distributed-Systems/theory.pdf) is intended to recap the most important theory sections of the course, but it's not complete, sufficient for the exam and may contain errors.

 ---------